 I was an art history major, and I have long been interested in the artistry of rare books—a field in which I have worked only as a cataloger.
 Leila Avrin’s Scribes, Script, and Books: The Book Arts from Antiquity to the Renaissance (ALA Books, 1991) was the result of years of research into the history of writing, papermaking, bookmaking, and printing up to the introduction of movable type.
 Significantly, she includes Near Eastern and Asian sources as well as their influences on European developments.
 The more recent Rare Books and Special Collections, by Sidney E. Berger (ALA Neal-Schuman, 2014), is a thorough guide to the specialized area, with numerous glossary lists, illustrations, and practical asides that provide experiential context to his points.
 ALA Editions, 2010.
 392 P. $61.
 PBK.
 978-0-8389-1038-2; ALA Neal-Schuman, 2014.
 560 P. $129.
 PBK.
 978-1-55570-964-8.

 As an art history major, I studied buildings.
 It provided useful background for the numerous questions on library buildings I fielded over the years.
 A new library building or major renovation is a significant event in a community, one most people manage only once.
 Over the years of responding to requests for assistance, even on something as simple as what kind of shelving should be used in a day care center, I came to rely on Philip D. Leighton and David C. Weber’s update of Keyes Metcalf’s Planning Academic and Research Library Buildings (ALA Editions, 1999).
 It may be intended for academic libraries, but it has sound planning advice, as well as charts for seating, shelving, and workstations useful in any type of library.
 The authors emphasize the planning process, considering how programming for the library affects the structure.
-As noted in my May 2018 column, this volume has been updated in Fred Schlipf and John A. Moorman’s The Practical Handbook of Library Architecture: Creating Building Spaces That Work (ALA Editions, 2018), but spending time with the earlier edition is still worthwhile if planning a new library.
+As noted in my May 2018 column, this topic has been updated and elaborated upon in Fred Schlipf and John A. Moorman’s The Practical Handbook of Library Architecture: Creating Building Spaces That Work (ALA Editions, 2018), but spending time with the earlier edition is still worthwhile if planning a new library.
 ALA Editions, 1999.
 928 P. $170.
 PBK.
 978-0-8389-0747-4; ALA Editions, 2018.
 1,040 P. $149.
 PBK.
 978-0-8389-1553-0.

 My selection of influential books will remain on this librarian’s bookshelf.
 What titles are on yours?